brianyaklin/brianyaklin.github.io/_posts/2021-09-09-ansible-playbook-execution-best-practices.md

 byaklin@ansiblevm:~/ansible-example$ ansible-playbook test-pb.yml -i inventory/ios_routers.yml
 ```

+In the words of [The Zen of Python](https://www.python.org/dev/peps/pep-0020/), **Explicit is better than implicit**.

 ## Best Practice # 2 - Using the ansible-playbook list-hosts flag

 In addition to manually specifying the inventory file you want to execute your playbook against, there are often times where you may wish to only run the playbook against a subset of hosts in that inventory.
-Perhaps you have one master inventory file and you execute your playbooks against a particular group, or a hostname pattern.
+Perhaps you have one master inventory file and you execute your playbooks against a particular group, or a host pattern.
 To confirm that you are running your playbook against the specific intended hosts, you can use the --list-hosts flag to confirm before execution that Ansible has found the correct hosts.

 > You get extra bonus points if your organization has a well defined host naming convention for your network devices.
 Naming conventions are super helpful in conveying context, such as location or function, and can help in allowing you to use simple pattern matching with your Ansible playbooks.